mradamdavies/mradamdavies/README.md

 Feel free to tell me how bad my code is.
 I'm a big boy.
 I promise not to cry!

-If you think you can help uscatch scammers, we may be able to work together.
+If you think you can help us catch scammers, we may be able to work together.
 Check out my social links below to get in touch.

 ## Social